 It’s important to know upfront what you want your SEO to achieve.
 Do you want to improve SERP rankings or the time visitors spend on your site?
 Is conversion – whether a product purchase or whitepaper download – your key objective?
 Having goals will help you decide if you’re ready to put an enterprise platform to good use, as well as help you decide which tool will best meet your organizational needs.

-Depending on your site’s monetization strategy, make sure you know how you’ll determine if the rollout of the platform and the successful execution of the established KPIs actually increased sales, conversions or pageviews.
+Depending on your site’s monetization strategy, make sure you know how you’ll determine if the rollout of the platform and the successful execution of the established KPIs actually increased sales, conversions, or page views.

 It is not uncommon for enterprise SEO efforts to take at least six months to generate tangible results.
-If SEO is a new initiative within the organization, there are cultural shifts and workflow processes that will need to be implemented and refined.
+If SEO is a new initiative within the organization, cultural shifts and workflow processes will need to be implemented and refined.
 Setting realistic timelines and goals will help build support at all levels of the enterprise.